Our Services

 Do not use castor oil without medical advice if you:

-If you're unsure whether your symptoms are safe to treat at home, get personalized guidance from a Medically approved LLM Symptom Checker Chat Bot to help you understand what may be happening and whether you need professional care.
+If you're unsure whether your symptoms are safe to treat at home, try a Medically approved LLM Symptom Checker Chat Bot for personalized guidance that helps you understand what may be happening and whether you need professional care.

 If you're considering castor oil, here's a safe approach: